 - Text-to-speech for HTML articles to help struggling readers and those learning English

-- Rich multimedia content to enhance content delivery and increase student engagement
+- Illustrations and images to enhance content delivery and increase student engagement

 - Curriculum Standards Module to help educators correlate EBSCO content quickly and easily to Common Core, state- or province-specific curriculum standards